 - Design, research, write, and defend analyses of substantive public policy problems and/or potential solutions

 - Use data and sophisticated analytic tools (qualitative and quantitative) to conduct research in public policy and administration

 - Understand the policy and internal/external environments of public and nonprofit organizations

 - Develop expertise in a substantive area of public policy administration

 A thesis is not required to complete the program.
 However, writing is an important component of the degree, and students will complete written analyses as part of their coursework and/or internship.

-What UMSL Education has to offer
+What UMSL Public Policy has to offer

 The Public Policy Administration degree program at the University of Missouri–St. Louis encompasses three nationally-recognized component areas, including the MPPA, the Nonprofit Management and Leadership Program, which features a certificate program, and the Local Government Partnership.
 Core faculty members hold joint appointments in public policy administration and related departments, such as economics, political science, and business administration.